Share This Article:

 Why consider becoming a zookeeper

-• Taking care of a variety of species: Unlike working with companion animals such as dogs and cats, zookeepers work with a wider range of animals, making a working week not only interesting but engaging too.
+• Taking care of a variety of species: Unlike working with companion animals such as dogs and cats, zookeepers work with a broader range of animals, making a working week not only interesting but engaging too.

 How to get a job in a zoo in Australia